issuehunter/minimal_feedback/README.md

 => :negative
 ```

-If the condition proc returns false when the feedback validation is performed an exception is raised
+If the condition proc returns false when the give_feedback method is called an ActiveRecord invalid exception is raised.

 ## Contributing